MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-howto-manage-conversation-flow.md

 (because the framework does not know what action to take the next time the user sends a message).

 ## Additional resources

-In this article, we walked through an example of managing conversation flow using dialogs and the Bot Builder SDK for .NET.
-To learn more, see:

 > [!NOTE]
 > To do: Add links to related articles